Lab 6: JavaFX and GUIs

 • Right-click on the TipGUI.fxml file, and select “Open in SceneBuilder”.

-• Right-click and delete the default AnchorPane layout.
+• In the left-hand column under Document → Hierarchy, right-click and delete the default AnchorPane layout.

 • Go to Containers and drag a BorderPane into the center.

-• Select the BorderPane and pick the Layout menu.
+• Select the BorderPane and pick the Layout menu in the right-hand column.

 • Change Pref Width and Pref Height to USE_COMPUTED_SIZE.